aykutulis/jnotebook/README.md

 This is an interactive coding environment.
 You can write Javascript, see it executed, and write comprehensive documentation using markdown.

-- Click any text cell (including this one) to edit it
+- Click any text cell to edit it
 - The code in each code editor is all joined together into one file.
 If you define a variable in cell #1, you can refer to it in any following cell!
+- You can use any library in npm by importing it
 - You can show any React component, string, number, or anything else by calling the `show` function.
 This is a function built into this environment.
 Call show multiple times to show multiple values
 - Re-order or delete cells using the buttons on the top right
 - Add new cells by hovering on the divider between each cell